Medical Cannabis Information for Health Care Practitioners

 Registration and Certification Information

-- Certifying patients for Obstructive Sleep Apnea (OSA) in the MN Medical Cannabis Program (PDF)
+- Certifying patients for Obstructive Sleep Apnea in the Minnesota Medical Cannabis Program (PDF)

 Presents information on certifying patients for obstructive sleep apnea, including references to OSA diagnostic and management guidelines and treatment modalities.

-- Intractable Pain Certification in the MN Medical Cannabis Program: A Primer for Health Care Practitioners (PDF)
+- Intractable Pain Certification in the Minnesota Medical Cannabis Program: A Primer for Health Care Practitioners (PDF)